Driving in Europe: make sure you're insured

 - Spare bulbs

-You'll also need a GB sticker for your car (unless it's already on your registration plates).
+You'll also need a UK sticker for your car (unless it's already on your registration plates).

 If you're travelling in Europe in the winter months, make sure you're prepared for difficult driving conditions by purchasing snow tyres and chains before your departure.